dwdii/dwdii.github.io/_posts/2012-03-28-MapRedux-PowerShell-BigData.md

 I have published the initial version of my [PsMapRedux PowerShell Module on GitHub](https://github.com/dwdii/PsMapRedux).
 The PsMapRedux module provides the Invoke-MapRedux function described above.
 Feel free to browse the underlying code and even contribute to the project!
 In a later post, I plan to show some of the inner workings of the module, but for now let's move on to how the Map and Reduce functions are defined.

+Map
+---
+Both the Map and Reduce functions need to follow a prescribed prototype.
+The prototype for a Map function in the MapRedux module is as follows.
+A simple scriptblock that takes one PsObject parameter and returns a hashtable.
+It is important to note that the PsObject `$dataset` parameter is a
+MapRedux custom object that has a "Data" property which offers an array of data to be processed by the Map function.